Kenyan sand boas (Gongylophis colubrinus) are docile species that have been rapidly growing in popularity.

 Extremely cold or prolonged cold temperatures can cause illness and death.

 All animals benefit from a regular light cycle, and the Kenyan sand boa is no different.
 Try to keep a regular schedule when it comes to turning the lights on and off.

-For owners with unpredictable or busy schedules, light timers automatically switch lights or turn them on/off at preset times.
+For owners with unpredictable or busy schedules, light timers, like Zilla Digital Timer, automatically switch lights or turn them on/off at preset times.